-By Unknown Lamer from Slashdot's people-like-games department
+By Unknown Lamer from Slashdot's building-rms-a-new-laptop department

 .Read Replies (0)